Field notesRevenue architectureKen Lundin

 What broke:

 After 11 months: 14 enterprise opportunities in pipeline.
-Zero closed deals. $340K in fully-loaded sales costs (salary, travel, tools, overhead).
+Zero closed deals. $340K in fully-loaded sales costs.
+Salary, travel, tools, overhead.
 A burned-out AE ready to quit.

-The founder called in October.
+The founder called me in October.
 “We’re doing everything right.
 Enterprise just takes longer.
 Should we wait it out or go back to mid-market?”

 Neither.
 The problem wasn’t patience.
 It was deal architecture.
 They were running a mid-market sales process at enterprise scale.
 Enterprise buyers don’t operate like mid-market buyers.
+And the data proves it.

 The Approach